IRI-UW-Bioinformatics/flu-ngs/README.md

 where `<name>` is the name of the directory that you want, then `cd <name>`.

-Reads should be placed in a `raw` directory with the following structure.
-It is fine if the `fastq` files are gzipped (i.e. have a `.gz` suffix).
-It is expected that the forward and reverse reads will be in `{sample}_1.fastq` and `{sample}_2.fastq` files.
-Either rename files accordingly or ask David to program more flexibility. `trimlog.fas` should contain the adapters.
+Then, put reads in a directory called `raw` with the following structure:

 ```
 raw